‹ Back to New at Amity Blog

 Digital Banking Trends in 2024-25: An Overview

-Namit | Blog, Corporate Training | March 25, 2025
+Namit | Blog, Corporate Training | July 4, 2025

 Digital banking in India, as in the rest of the world, has brought in types of digital banking services for serving the needs of consumers.
-This wave has been accompanied by many benefits both to customers and banks.
+This wave has been accompanied by many benefits for both customers and banks.
 For the former, it has brought faster, more secure, and accessible banking, while it has delivered a reduction in operational cost and expanded reach to the latter.

-This acceleration will be further driven into 2024-25.
+This acceleration will be further driven into 2025.
 This is where AI, blockchain, and DBUs will have an upper hand shaping the future of service provision in the financial field by providing much-needed enhancement in digital banking, security aspects, and that kind of personal experience as desired by a customer.
 And this is not just a trend—it’s a switch from an entirely different approach towards the functioning of banks.

-What Is Digital Banking
+What Is Digital Banking in 2025?

 Did You Know?

-Major Digital Banking Trends in 2024-25
+Major Digital Banking Trends in 2025

 AI and ML are being integrated with digital banks to personalise, predict, and advance fraud detection.
 Hence, it makes them all the more important as they point towards better financial solutions and effectiveness of customer service.

-1. Open Banking
+3. Open Banking

 Open banking is now a trend all over the world, where more and more customers are in control of their financial information.
 In this regard, third-party financial service providers will be allowed to access customer data with consent, thereby boosting competition and innovation among financial services.
+Open APIs are powering partnerships between banks and fintechs.
+This trend is more advanced in the UK and EU, supported by regulation (PSD2).

-2. Biometric Authentication
+4. Biometric Authentication

 The digital banks are utilising various types of biometric authentication techniques, such as facial recognition and fingerprint scanning, to have more solid security and faster log-in processes for the customer.

-3. Embedded Finance
+5. Embedded Finance

 More and more, financial services are integrated into non-financial platforms.
 Retail, health, and travel companies install financial services directly in their apps and websites to bring financial services to consumers’ doorsteps.
+For example, Indian app Ola offers insurance, loans, and wallet services in a single interface.

-4. Digital Banking Units (DBUs)
+6. Digital Banking Units (DBUs)

-6. Hyper–Personalisation
+8. Hyper-Personalisation

 The banks are giving hyper-personalised services using advanced data analytics, catering to the needs of their customers.
 With the behaviour and preferences of the customers analysed, the banks can offer personalised product recommendations, loan offers, and investment advice.
+AI tailors offers and advice based on spending patterns and life stages—like Netflix for banking.

-7. Digital Wallets/Contactless Payments
+9. Digital Wallets/Contactless Payments

-8. Cloud-Based Banking Service
+10. Cloud-Based Banking Service

 More digital banks are embracing cloud computing lately to enjoy improved storage, processing, and access to data.
 The advantages of the cloud-based banking platforms to the institution providing banking operations include more flexibility, scalability, and cost-efficiency.